 Headaches in Early Pregnancy

-Nearly all women have occasional headaches, but having a headache in pregnancy is not fun.
-And managing headaches is especially tricky in the first trimester when you should avoid many medicines.
+Nearly everyone has occasional headaches.
+But having a headache in pregnancy is not fun.
+And managing headaches is even more tricky in the first trimester.
+This is a time when you should stay away from many medicines.
 Whether your headache is from tension or is a full-blown migraine, there are some things you should know.

 What causes headaches in pregnancy?

 The exact cause of a headache isn’t always clear.
 In the first trimester, changing hormone levels and blood volume may play a role.
 A dull, overall headache can come with stress, severe tiredness (fatigue), and eyestrain.
 Sinus headaches may be more likely because of the nasal congestion and runny nose that are common in early pregnancy.
-Hunger and low levels of blood sugar can trigger headaches, too.
-Women who suddenly stop their morning coffee and sodas may experience caffeine withdrawal headaches.
-Those who also suffer with nausea and vomiting in early pregnancy can become dehydrated.
+Hunger and low levels of blood sugar can set off headaches, too.
+People who suddenly stop their morning coffee and sodas may have caffeine withdrawal headaches.
+Those who also have nausea and vomiting in early pregnancy can become dehydrated.
 This can also bring on a headache.

 Migraine headaches are a common type of headache in pregnancy.
-These painful, throbbing headaches are often felt on one side of the head and result from expansion of the blood vessels in the brain.
+These painful, throbbing headaches are often felt on 1 side of the head.
+They are due to expansion of the blood vessels in the brain.
 The misery is sometimes accompanied by nausea, vomiting, and sensitivity to light.
-A small percentage of women with migraines also have an aura with the migraine.
+A small percentage of pregnant people with migraines also have an aura with the migraine.
 They see flashes of light or feel tingling in their arms and legs.

 When should I be concerned?

-When a headache is severe, or just doesn’t go away, or when you have dizziness, blurred vision, or changes in your field of vision, you should contact your healthcare provider.
-Headaches can sometimes be related to blood pressure problems in pregnancy.
-If they are persistent or severe and happen after 20 weeks of pregnancy, let your healthcare provider know.
-Although strokes during pregnancy are rare, migraines can increase a pregnant woman’s risk for them.
+Headaches can sometimes be linked to blood pressure problems in pregnancy.
+If they are lasting or severe and happen after 20 weeks of pregnancy, let your healthcare provider know.
+Strokes during pregnancy are rare.
+But migraines can increase a pregnant person’s risk for them.
 If you have migraines, report them to your provider.

 What can I do about headaches?

-Stay away from any known headache triggers, including allergens and certain foods, like monosodium glutamate, cured meats, and strong cheeses.
+Stay away from any known headache triggers.
+These include allergens and certain foods, like monosodium glutamate, cured meats, and strong cheeses.